-- election of a charter commission and subsequent adoption of the commission's proposed charter - a petition for enactment of special municipal legislation; and - using bylaws and "permissive" legislation to enact structural change
+- election of a charter commission and subsequent adoption of the commission's proposed charter; - a petition for enactment of special municipal legislation; and - using bylaws and "permissive" legislation to enact structural change

-Each route is described briefly below
+Each route is described briefly below.

-HOME RULE CHARTER COMMISSION: Over 130 charter commissions have been elected since the adoption of the Home Rule Amendment to the Constitution of the Commonwealth of Massachusetts in The procedures for creation of a charter commission are outlined in Massachusetts General Laws, (M.G.L.)
-Chapter 43B (see DHCD publication, The Home Rule Amendment and the Home Rule Procedures Act).
+HOME RULE CHARTER COMMISSION: Over 130 charter commissions have been elected since the adoption of the Home Rule Amendment to the Constitution of the Commonwealth of Massachusetts General Laws, (M.G.L.)
+Chapter 43B (see DHCD publication, The Home Rule Amendment and the Home Rule Procedures Act^{}).
 In summary, any city or town, upon petition of 15% of the registered voters may vote to elect a nine-member charter commission to prepare a charter.
 A charter serves as the basic framework of the government structure, identifying officials to be elected and appointed, size and composition of the legislative body, appointment authority, operating and capital budget preparation, organization of departments, etc. A charter commission has a maximum of 18 months to prepare a proposed charter, but may choose to complete the task in 10 months.
-Following its election, a commission considers the options for changing local government structure, and seeks participation from the residents via public meetings, public hearings, publication of a preliminary report, and issuance of a final report.
-The requirements for public participation are described in Chapter 43B.
-To take effect, a charter proposal must be adopted by a majority of the voters at a municipal election.
-In towns, some charter commissions follow a 10 month schedule, and present a charter proposal to the voters at the annual election one year following the commission's election.
-If the commission chooses to follow the 18 month schedule provided in the law, the charter proposal would be presented to the voters at the municipal election two years following the election of a commission.
-(This procedure is most applicable to
+Following its election, a commission considers the options for changing local government structure, and seeks participation from the residents via public meetings, public hearings, publication of a preliminary report, and issuance of a charter proposal must be adopted by a majority of the voters at a municipal election.
+In towns, some charter commission sollow a 10 month schedule, and present a charter proposal to the voters at the municipal election ney years following the election of a commission (This procedure is most applicable to cities with biennial election s.)